skanehira/gjo/README.md

 # jo
-Small utility to create JSON objects
+Small utility to create JSON objects.
+This was inspired by [jpmens/jo](https://github.com/jpmens/jo).